bartkemps/tring/README.md

 array[^1] = Trit.Positive;  // Sets the last trit
 array[^2] = Trit.Negative;  // Sets the second-to-last trit

-// Get a range of trits (creates a new TritArray) var firstThree = array[0..3];  // Gets trits at positions 0, 1, and 2
+// Get a range of trits (creates a new TernaryArray) var firstThree = array[0..3];  // Gets trits at positions 0, 1, and 2
 var lastFour = array[^4..];    // Gets the last 4 trits
 var middlePortion = array[2..^2]; // Gets all trits except the first 2 and last 2